Nova User Guide

 Writing Dashboard

 The Writing Dashboard gives you a vault-wide view of your writing quality.
-Open it from the command palette: Nova: Open writing dashboard.
+Open it from the command palette: Open writing dashboard.

 Composite Score